MrScott1234/TenPinShuffleProject/index.md

 ![image](https://user-images.githubusercontent.com/97776260/149610441-7064d8bb-da35-4d6f-8742-267f0c385ac6.png)

-###### NOTE: Some textures are embedded within the model data itself, and are NOT stored separately like this.
+###### NOTE: This does not include textures used for the 3D objects, as those are embedded in the 3D asset files directly.

 ## Sound Files

-Similar to the textures, sounds are stored as .WAV files.
+Similar to the textures, sounds are stored as .WAV files at a 22khz sample-rate.

 ![image](https://user-images.githubusercontent.com/97776260/149610872-f3581737-2304-46ab-9535-80ec339dcc17.png)